awsdocs/amazon-eks-user-guide/doc_source/fargate-getting-started.md

 ## Ensure that existing nodes can communicate with Fargate pods<a name="fargate-gs-check-compatibility"></a>

-If you are working with a new cluster with no worker nodes, or a cluster with only [managed node groups](managed-node-groups.md), you can skip to [Create a Fargate pod execution role](#fargate-sg-pod-execution-role)\.
+If you are working with a new cluster with no nodes, or a cluster with only [managed node groups](managed-node-groups.md), you can skip to [Create a Fargate pod execution role](#fargate-sg-pod-execution-role)\.

-If you are working with an existing cluster that already has worker nodes associated with it, you need to make sure that pods on these nodes can communicate freely with pods running on Fargate\.
+If you are working with an existing cluster that already has nodes associated with it, you need to make sure that pods on these nodes can communicate freely with pods running on Fargate\.
 Pods running on Fargate are automatically configured to use the cluster security group for the cluster that they are associated with\.
-You must ensure that any existing worker nodes in your cluster can send and receive traffic to and from the cluster security group\.
+You must ensure that any existing nodes in your cluster can send and receive traffic to and from the cluster security group\.
 [Managed node groups](managed-node-groups.md) are automatically configured to use the cluster security group as well, so you do not need to modify or check them for this compatibility\.

 For existing node groups that were created with `eksctl` or the Amazon EKS\-managed AWS CloudFormation templates, you can add the cluster security group to the nodes manually, or you can modify the node group's Auto Scaling group launch template to attach the cluster security group to the instances\.
 For more information, see [Changing an instance's security groups](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_SecurityGroups.html#SG_Changing_Group_Membership) in the *Amazon VPC User Guide*\.